I Married a Witch: Production

 The novel upon which the film is based was mainly written by Thorne Smith, who died in 1934.
 His papers included an unfinished novel entitled The Passionate Witch.
 Then three-quarters complete, its resolution was written by his friend Norman Matson and was published in July 1941.
 The book became a best seller.

 I Married a Witch was produced by Paramount Pictures, and had the working title of He Married a Witch.
 Director René Clair was looking for a new project after his first American film, The Flame of New Orleans (1941).
 His agent sent him a copy of The Passionate Witch.
 Clair took it to Preston Sturges, then in favor at Paramount, who convinced Clair and the studio that it would be a good vehicle for Veronica Lake, with Sturges as producer.
+According to Clair, "Paramount had been trying to find something right for Veronica Lake, who had been receiving lots of publicity partly because of her beautiful hair.
+They didn't want an ordinary role for her, and Preston convinced them that I Married a Witch was just what they needed.
+That's what did it: Veronica Lake got me that job; she was a lot more important to Paramount than I was, believe me.
+Of course when I went to work on the picture, Preston was busy directing something else, so he didn't know exactly what was happening either."

 Paramount bought the film rights in October 1941.
 Dalton Trumbo was signed to write the script.

 Robert Pirosh was called in to work on the script with Trumbo.
 Trumbo left the project after clashing with Sturges.
 Sturges himself left the film before it was completed due to artistic differences with director René Clair, and did not want to receive a screen credit.
 Clair, who also contributed to the dialogue, apparently worked closely with writer Robert Pirosh.
+Clair said Marc Connell "collaborated more as an advisor than as an actual writer."
+He also said: